yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

     read location
     ```

     Enter the name of a resource group you want to deploy the resources to (i.e. TailSpinToysRG).
 If it does not already exist, the template will create it.
-Then, press **Enter**
+Then, select **Enter**.

     Next, you're prompted to enter an Azure region (location) where you want to deploy your resources to (i.e. westus, centralus, eastus).